Fractures & Falls

 - 10 to 20% of nursing home falls cause serious injury or death.

-- Many nursing home residents fall while attempting to use the restroom alone or while moving between wheelchair or chair and bed without assistance.
+- Many nursing home residents fall while attempting to use the restroom alone or while moving between wheelchair or chair and bed without assistance in understaffed nursing homes.

 - Diabetic nursing home residents are four times as likely to fall than non-diabetic residents due to a condition known as peripheral neuropathy, which affects the sensations felt in a diabetic individual’s feet.